 Your student card is also your semester ticket.
 It allows you to use all buses and trams in the Braunschweig region and all local trains in Lower Saxony free of charge.
 Your semester ticket is only valid with your identity card or passport!

 If necessary, the general practitioner will refer you to a specialist (Facharzt).
 Ask your doctor to recommend somebody and to make an appointment for you directly.
+General practitioners and specialists can be found here:

 Most doctors expect you to make an appointment by telephone.
 If you are seriously ill, make it clear that you would like to see the doctor that same day.
 Please remember to take your health insurance card (EHIC card or German health insurance card) with you.